This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Hysteroscopic occlusion of the fallopian tubes is a procedure to block your fallopian tubes to prevent pregnancy.

 - NSAIDs decrease swelling, pain, and fever.
 This medicine is available without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems.
-If you take blood thinner medicine, always ask your PHP if NSAIDs are safe for you.
+If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

-You will need to see your PHP or gynecologist a few months after your procedure.
+You will need to see your healthcare provider or gynecologist a few months after your procedure.
 You may need a hysterosalpingogram, ultrasound, or pelvic x-ray.
 These tests are done to check your tubes and make sure they are completely blocked.
-Your PHP may also check if the coil inside each tube is in the right place.
+Your healthcare provider may also check if the coil inside each tube is in the right place.
 Ask for more information about these tests.
 Write down your questions so you remember to ask them during your visits.

 You may be able to return to your daily activities on the day of your procedure.
 Ask when you can return to work, exercise, or other activities.

 It will take at least 3 months for your tubes to be completely blocked.
 You will need to use a form of birth control during this time to prevent pregnancy.
-Talk to your PHP or gynecologist about what kind of birth control is best for you.
+Talk to your healthcare provider or gynecologist about what kind of birth control is best for you.

 Prevent blood clots:

 Deep vein thrombosis (DVT) is a condition that causes blood clots to form inside your veins.
 You may be at an increased risk for DVT after your procedure.
-Ask your PHP or gynecologist for more information about how to prevent DVT.
+Ask your healthcare provider or gynecologist for more information about how to prevent DVT.

 - You feel dizzy or you have fainted.